ngxs-labs/dispatch-decorator/README.md

 }
 ```

-After registering our state in the `NgxsModule` we are ready to try the plugin out.
+After registering our state in the `NgxsModule`, we are ready to try the plugin out.
 Given the following component:

 ```typescript
 import { Component } from '@angular/core';